JUG Milano Meeting #167

 A cura di Edoardo Vacchi:

 Edoardo is a Principal Machine Learning Engineer at Red Hat.
 During his PhD he researched language design and implementation at University of Milan.
-He have worked at UniCredit Bank’s R&D department; at Red Hat he worked on Drools and Kogito; he joined Tetrate as a core team member of the wazero WebAssembly runtime, and at Dylibso he contributed to both Chicory and wazero.
+He has worked at UniCredit Bank’s R&D department; at Red Hat he worked on Drools and Kogito; he joined Tetrate as a core team member of the wazero WebAssembly runtime, and at Dylibso he contributed to both Chicory and wazero.
 He is currently back at Red Hat in the AI department, working on LLM-D.

 Edoardo is a Principal Machine Learning Engineer at Red Hat.
 During his PhD he researched language design and implementation at University of Milan.
-He have worked at UniCredit Bank’s R&D department; at Red Hat he worked on Drools and Kogito; he joined Tetrate as a core team member of the wazero WebAssembly runtime, and at Dylibso he contributed to both Chicory and wazero.
+He has worked at UniCredit Bank’s R&D department; at Red Hat he worked on Drools and Kogito; he joined Tetrate as a core team member of the wazero WebAssembly runtime, and at Dylibso he contributed to both Chicory and wazero.
 He is currently back at Red Hat in the AI department, working on LLM-D.